lylhw13/vs_Hugo/content/post/zhaopin/wait_calssify.md

 I am reliable and hark-working.
 Also I am open and willing to learn.
 I hope you can give me the chance.
+I am open and willing to learn.
+I am a team player.
+Also I am able to work under great pressure.
+I hope you can give me the chance.

 For me, my biggest advantage is cooperationg with others and I think I'm a good team player and I'm a person of great honesty to ohters.
 Also I am able to work under great pressure.
 I hope you can give me the chance.